How to Internationalize and Translate WordPress Themes and Plugins

 Here’s what the end result will look like:

-Generating the POT File for PHP Strings
+Generating the POT File

-You need to run a Composer script that scans all the PHP files in your project, looks for GetText calls (which you previously added), and creates a .pot file that includes all the translatable strings in the project.
+You need to run a Composer script that scans all the PHP and JS files in your project, looks for GetText calls (which you previously added), and creates a .pot file that includes all the translatable strings in the project.

 To do this:

-to your project to avoid executing the full command manually each time you update the POT file.
+1. Add the Composer script make-pot to your project to avoid executing the full command manually each time you update the POT file.

-Commit Reference: See commit 88a9323 in GitHub
+Commit Reference: See commit faca3dd in GitHub

-- Run the make-pot command:
+1. Run the make-pot command: composer make-pot

-Commit Reference: See commit c9767f1 in GitHub
+Commit Reference: See commit 452be7f in GitHub

 If your project includes bundled JavaScript scripts (for example, via Webpack), use @wordpress/babel-plugin-makepot instead.